 Interior designers exist to beautify and give your home or workspace a facelift.
 They may also work with architects to assist in renovations and creating a custom home that will fit your taste and meet your budget range.
-This post shares some tips you can use to identify the right interior designer for you.
+If you’ve just had a beautiful Aurora custom home built, you’ll probably want to make sure the interior is as gorgeous as the exterior.
+This post shares some very useful tips that you can use to identify the right interior designer for you.
 Additionally, you will learn the differences between interior designers and interior decorators.

 Key differences between an Interior Designer and an Interior Decorator